-Most people 85% (326) are of a white UK/Scottish background compared with 92% within the last report.
+The majority of people 85% (326) are of a white UK / Scottish background compared with 92% last report.

 Client Group

 Dementia and frailty are the most prevalent conditions.
 The percentage of clients with learning disabilities had fallen to 8% in 2018/19 but has increased to 14% in 2019/20 which is in line with the national average.